 Legal dispute over right of way

-The Supreme Court of Prince Edward Island recently ruled in favour of Banks (also referred to in the document as Pan American Properties Inc., and Seawin Racing Inc.)
+The Supreme Court of Prince Edward Island recently ruled in favour of a motion by Banks (also referred to in the document as Pan American Properties Inc., and Seawin Racing Inc.).

 Banks still owns properties beside the building and was disputing the fact that Home Hardware changed the entrance way without consulting him.